 We can see how some of the available popular additive choices compare in this regard: Dee-Zol Life, Sta-Bil Diesel Formula Stabilizer, K-100MD, PRI-D and Schaeffer 192ND Neutra Plus.
 When we examine whether they contain all of these key ingredients, and contrast that with their treat rates and cost to use, the better ones start to rise to the top.

-Given the important functions they do, picking the best biocide and sludge dispersant is important.
-But it can be difficult to tell the good ones from the lesser ones.
+Picking the right biocide and sludge dispersant is important.
+Yet it can be difficult to tell the good ones from the lesser ones.
 The better sludge dispersants have a biomass dispersant ingredient that breaks up the biomass formations that can shield microbes from any biocide added to the fuel.
 So using a sludge dispersant in conjunction with a biocide makes the biocide itself more effective.
+They may have additional functionality beyond petroleum sludge dispersal and biomass dispersal, like corrosion protection.

 Biocide product names are distinguished by type of chemistry, and not all chemistries are equally effective in the most important areas.
 The best biocides need to last a long time killing microbes in the storage tank.
-They also need to work quickly, migrate effectively through both the fuel and water phase, and be immune to the effects of low fuel pH.
+They also need to work quickly, work effectively through both the fuel and water phase, and be immune to the effects of low fuel pH.
+Low-turn stored fuels that are sensitive to sulfur concerns may also want a biocide with a low sulfur impact

 Consumers don’t ask for much when they’re needing to buy.
 They have a need or challenge that they’ve determined is worth spending time and money to solve.
 When they spend this time and money, they expect good value back.
 Just as importantly, they need to have confidence (trust) that they’re making a good decision.